Draco7980/Draco7980/README.md

 ## Hey, what's up?
 My name is Douglas, but u can call me Doug!!

-- 🔭 I’m looking for a remote job as data scientist.
+- 🔭 I’m looking for a remote job as a data scientist.
 - 🌱 I’m currently learning python and sql.

 <div align="center">